 Some privileged folks may not mind to spend a few dollars for people to pick up their mail and newspapers, feed or walk their pets, or simply turn lights in their homes on, as they go on holidays.

-If you are well verse with school/college subjects, then turn tutor.
+If you are well versed with school/college subjects, then turn tutoring.
 There are many sites you can use to make money online tutoring.

 Alternatively, you may be good in languages, so you can teach those who desire to sharpen their language skills, or you can get involved in translation work.